Risk Assessment Wizard

 HazardWho & howControl MeasuresRisk beforeRisk afterOwner

-Benefits: Motivates further research and project based learning.; Supports inclusive learning with multisensory exhibits.; Strengthens note taking, sketching, and question framing.
+Benefits: Motivates further research and project based learning.; Brings history, science, and arts to life with authentic artefacts.; Supports inclusive learning with multisensory exhibits.

 8. Risk assessment example: Chemical hair services (colour, bleach, perms)